-Michelle Vetterkind has served as President & CEO of the Wisconsin Broadcasters Association since February 2007 (she has been with the WBA since 1995).
-The WBA is a trade association representing nearly 500 members, including more than 95% of the radio and television stations licensed in Wisconsin, as well as various associate and retired broadcaster members.
+Michelle Vetterkind has served as President and CEO of the Wisconsin Broadcasters Association since February 2007 and was also named President and CEO of the Wisconsin Broadcasters Association Foundation in February 2013.
+She has been with the WBA since 1995.
+The WBA is a trade association representing nearly 500 members, including more than 95 percent of the radio and television stations licensed in Wisconsin, as well as various associate and retired broadcaster members.

 As President & CEO of the WBA, Vetterkind lobbies on behalf of Wisconsin’s commercial and non-commercial radio and television stations at the state and federal levels, and oversees all activities of the Association.

 She is currently the co-chair of Wisconsin’s Amber Alert oversite committee, and serves on the WSAE (Wisconsin Society of Association Executives) Board of Directors.
-She’s a member of Wisconsin’s EAS (Emergency Alert System) committee, and is a member of Madison TEMPO Michelle is also involved with the Madison Central Lions Club where she served as the club’s first female President from 2000-2001.
-She held a Board of Directors appointment for the Lions from 1993-2002 and 2009-2014.
-In addition to serving on the board, she has been active at the district, state and international levels.
-She is also a Melvin Jones Fellowship recipient.
+She’s a member of Wisconsin’s EAS (Emergency Alert System) committee, and is a Madison TEMPO board member.
+Michelle is also involved with the Madison Central Lions Club where she served as the club’s first female President from 2000-2001.
+She has served on the board, been active at the district, state and international levels, and is a Melvin Jones Fellowship recipient.

 Michelle received her designation as a Certified Association Executive (CAE) in 2000, and holds a B.S. from the University of Wisconsin-Madison in Government/Public Policy, in addition to an Associate’s Degree in Applied Arts.